-As part of its educational program, the department operates three small residences — a French, a German and a Spanish house, each under the leadership of a resident graduate student who is an assistant in the department and a native speaker of the language.
+As part of its educational program, the department operates three small residences—a French, German and Spanish house—each under the leadership of a resident graduate student who is an assistant in the department and a native speaker of the language.

 History of Language House Living at Hood